theofuhrmann/DACSynthformer/README.md

 ## There are 2 primary notebooks:
 1) Train.ipynb - this is the main notebook for training the model.
 The dataloader loads pre-coded DAC files (4 codebooks for 44.1kHz sampled audio).
 It creates checkpoints that you can use to generate audio.
-2) CKPT_DAC_AUDIO.ipynb - uses a stored trained model to first generate a DAC coded file and then decodes that to audio.
+2) CKPT_DAC_AUDIO7.ipynb - uses a stored trained model to first generate a DAC coded file and then decodes that to audio.

 Each of the notebooks has a "parameters" section near the top for choosing the model and some parameter that determine the architectore (for training), or some options (for inference).